21 Ocean circulation

 \[ \begin{align} c_\text{gr} = c_\text{gr}\left(k,\mathbf{r},t\right). \end{align} \]

-The location and time dependence arises via the location and time dependence of $D$.
+The spatial and temporal dependence arises through the spatial and temporal dependence of $D$.

-From this one can derive a spectral radiation flux density
+From this, one can derive a spectral radiative flux density

 \[ \begin{align} N\left(k, \theta,\mathbf{r},t\right)\left(c_\text{gr}\left(k,\mathbf{r},t\right) + \mathbf{v}\left(\mathbf{r}, t\right)\right) \end{align} \]

-derive, here $\mathbf{v} = \mathbf{v}\left(\mathbf{r}, t\right)$ is the current velocity.
-The radiation transfer equation is a kind of continuity equation for $N$, which is conceptually related to the conservation of energy:
+where $\mathbf{v} = \mathbf{v}\left(\mathbf{r}, t\right)$ is the current velocity.
+The radiative transfer equation is a kind of continuity equation for $N$, which is conceptually related to the conservation of energy:

-Depending on the specific situation, additional source terms can be included.
+Depending on the particular situation, further source terms can be included.
 Eq.
-(21.40) is also called wave action equation.
+(21.43) is also called the wave action equation.

-The total energy of the wave spectrum $E$ at a certain location at a certain time is the integral over the entire spectrum:
+The total energy of the wave spectrum $E$ at a given location and time is the integral over the entire spectrum:

-The energy-weighted spectral mean of a quantity $\psi$ is therefore calculated via
+The energy-weighted spectral mean of a quantity $\psi$ is therefore given by

 \[ \begin{align} H_s = 4\sqrt{E}. \end{align} \]